 Freedom to Be Yourself and Do What You Love

 Energy is what powers our movements.
 Energy—in the form of thoughts and emotions—guides our actions.
-Eastern medicine focuses on supporting energy and it's movement and circulation.
+Eastern medicine focuses on supporting energy and it's circulation.
 One way it does so is through movement therapy.
-In addition to helping us have more ease and freedom, what I find fascinating is through movement therapy, we are better able to face life's challenges with grace, clarity and integrity.
+In addition to helping us have more ease and freedom, what I find fascinating is through movement therapy we are better able to face life's challenges with grace, clarity and integrity.
 We can problem solve better.
 We can be more creative.
 We can see numerous possibilities.
 That's because the body and mind affect each other.
 You can use movement to improve and maintain your mental, physical, emotional and spiritual wellbeing.
-Through movement and mindfulness you can heal illness and improve your wellbeing.
+Through movement and mindfulness you can heal illness.

 The Benefits of Movement and Massage are Included in Your Visit!

 Eastern medicine recognizes that movement is medicine, and we have specific ways of diagnosing and treating with it.
 Breathing, guided imagery, massage, postures and mindfulness are excellent movement therapies for shifting your feelings and thoughts; relieving pain; reducing stress; building flexibility, strength and energy; improving organ function and circulation.
 Your treatment plan could easily be a few movement practices.
 Skeptical?
 You might want to read enthusiastic testimonials.

 The Alchemy of Movement Classes—Re-discovering Your Freedom of Expression